 Don’t have a newsroom yet?
 One way to build a content library quickly is to repurpose old press releases by transforming them into blog posts, which can help secure backlinks and increase SEO.

-Where do I distribute content?
 What’s the point of creating an entire content library if you don’t distribute it correctly?
 Once your content library is in place, make it available to as many distribution points as possible.
-This includes your company’s newsroom, blog, email marketing and all social media accounts – even Facebook Live or apps such as Snapchat and Instagram.
+This includes your company’s newsroom, blog, email marketing, and all social media accounts – even Facebook Live or apps such as Snapchat and Instagram.
 All this fresh and “repurposed” content should attempt not just to entertain, but to educate, enlighten and go for “direct action” so your brand sees immediate results.
 Be sure your content can be easily redistributed by your brand’s fans and followers so it is easily shareable for consumers.

 Need to create content quickly?
 Go to your sales team and have them ask current clients what they’d like to read when it comes to your business and then create content to educate them on those subjects.